writethedocs/www/docs/2014/na/hike.rst

 It is conveniently located in Northwest Portland, not far from the conference venue.
 It's about a 35 minute walk, or you can `take transit`_ to make it a bit quicker.

+.. note:: The hike does not end where it starts.
+Take this into consideration with your planning.
+          There is an out-and-back option if you choose to just go to Pittock Mansion, then return back down.

 What to bring
 ~~~~~~~~~~~~~